It’s not long after you start your new life on the homestead before you may find yourself thinking, “How can I earn money homesteading?”

 Sell Your Photos

 If you have an eye for beauty and a quality camera and editing program you can sell your photos online as art prints, in calendars, or in stock photos.
 I can tell you there is certainly a dearth of beautiful agricultural photos that aren’t big-ag or cheesy looking.
 I use this camera and love it!
-(With this lens or this one most of the time.)
 And I edit all of my photos in this program.

 While most of us won’t get rich earning an income off the land, there is certainly no shortage of ways you can earn money homesteading!
 The only limit is your imagination, resourcefulness, and work ethic!